NagalapuramHasif/Linux-IPC-Message-Queues/README.md

 ![alt text](imag1.png)

 # RESULT:
-The programs are executed successfully.
+The programs are executed successfully...